rkhax7/teachable-coupon-code/README.md

 ## FAQs On Teachable Coupon Code

+### **What is the Teachable Coupon Code for 2026?**

+The **Teachable coupon code for 2026** is a promotional code that unlocks up to **$1,080 in savings** on selected Teachable plans.
+You enter the code at checkout to apply the discount automatically.
+The exact code string may change, so make sure you use the most current version shared in the article or on Teachable’s official offers page.
+Valid coupon codes often apply to yearly subscriptions or upgraded plans.

+### **How Do I Claim the $1,080 Discount on Teachable?**

+To claim the **$1,080 Teachable discount**:

+1. Choose a qualifying plan on Teachable (usually annual Pro or Business plans).
+2. Enter the coupon code during checkout in the promo box.
+3. The price shown at checkout updates to reflect your savings.
+The full discount reflects the price difference between monthly and annual billing for a full year, plus any bonus savings included in the coupon offer.

+### **Which Teachable Plans Qualify for the 2026 Discount?**

+The **2026 Teachable discount** typically applies to annual billing on higher-tier plans.
+These include plans that remove transaction fees and add marketing features.
+Monthly plans usually do not qualify for the full $1,080 discount.
+Check the article or official Teachable pricing page to confirm which plans are included before you buy.

 ### Can I Use a Teachable Coupon on the Free Plan?

 No, Teachable coupons do not apply to the free plan.
 Discounts work only on paid plans such as Basic, Pro, or Business.
 You can start on the free plan to explore the platform and apply a Teachable coupon later when you upgrade to a paid subscription.

+### **Can I Stack the Teachable Coupon Code With Other Offers?**

+Most coupon codes for Teachable **cannot be combined with other discounts**.
+Only one promotional code is accepted at checkout.
+If you try to use multiple codes, the system will apply the strongest discount automatically.
+Always check the specific terms on the coupon details to confirm stacking rules before purchasing.

 ### Do Teachable Coupons Affect the Refund Policy?